How do I find what network card and network I'm using?

 - Click the "+" next to "Network" and highlight "Adapter", in the right side of the window you should be able to locate complete information about the network card.

-Note: In some cases Microsoft may install a compatible driver for some network cards, therefore the Network card listed may in fact not be the exact manufacturer or model of the network card installed in your computer.
+Note: Microsoft may install a different, but compatible driver for some network cards.
+As a result, the network card listed may not actually be the exact manufacturer or model that is installed on your computer.

 Other methods of determining the network card type